-In October, the European Right to Repair campaign launched “Heroes of Repair”.
+In October, the European Right to Repair campaign launched “Heroes of Repair”, as part of their celebration of International Repair Day.
 The video series aims to highlight the human face of repair by profiling individuals working to strengthen the repair movement.
 Restart’s very own Chloé Mikolajczak talked to us about why this campaign is necessary and how Right to Repair has developed over the last year.

 We also get to hear from some repair heroes first hand about how and why they are involved in repair.
 Throughout the podcast Paul O’Donell, Sepp Eisenriegler, Janine Korduan and Cerys Jones tell us how they got involved in repair, what inspires them in their work, and why the Right to Repair matters to them.

 Anyone can be a Hero of Repair

 In London and across the UK, we have an incredibly strong and involved Restart community.
 It was heartening to hear from Mikolajczak, and the heroes themselves, that this is mirrored across Europe.
 The aim of the campaign is to highlight those working to support repair initiatives and elevate Right to Repair.
 Furthermore, she hopes that the campaign empowers other repairers to upload their own videos.
 On International Repair Day, YouTuber Jessa Jones from iPad Rehab shared her own video.

 “The idea wasn’t to say someone is a hero for doing something absolutely incredible.
 The people we are putting forward are normal people like you and I who are contributing significantly to their community through repair.
 It’s not just a small group of people that can be heroes – everyone can be a repair hero.”